manassresta/price_predict_avo/README.md

 ﻿# Predict price for avocardo
-# Using Prophet Times Series
+# Using Prophet Times Series Forcasting
 Libraries and Tools used : Pandas, Numpy, Matplotlib, Seaborn and Prophet.